Delta and the Bannermen: Broadcast and reception

 Simon Brew of Den of Geek thought the story was "fun nonsense."
 Paul Cornell, Martin Day and Keith Topping enjoyed the serial, describing it as "confident, slick, and hugely enjoyable from beginning to end".
 They praised Bonnie Langford's performance, found Ken Dodd to be "OK" but thought Don Henderson played it too straight.

 David J. Howe and Stephen James Walker found the serial to be even more whimsical than the preceding story but more successful, believing it was "all in all, a highly enjoyable romp."
 For Radio Times, Mark Braxton awarded it three stars out of five, declaring, "It's mad as cheese and about as scary as an episode of Play Away.
 It doesn't feel like Doctor Who for a second.
 But just once in a while the show can afford to go mad."

 In 2015, Steven Moffat endorsed the fan theory that Goronwy is a future incarnation of the Doctor, and said that the idea fit well with the Doctor's line about retiring to become a beekeeper in "The Name of the Doctor".

 Commercial releases

 In print

 A novelisation of this serial, written by Malcolm Kohll, was published by Target Books in January 1989.
+The novelisation provides an explanation for why the genocide of the Chimeron race is taking place; the Bannerman have polluted the atmosphere and rivers of their own home planet, so they are attempting to seize the Chimeron's homeworld for themselves.

 It was released on audiobook, read by Bonnie Langford.

 Home media

 Delta and the Bannermen was released on VHS in March 2001 in the UK and June 2002 in North America, but music clearance issues prevented the release of the serial in Australia.
 A DVD edition was released in the UK on 22 June 2009.
+This serial was also released as part of the Doctor Who DVD Files in issue 62 on 18 May 2011.

 In June 2021 it was released as part of the Doctor Who: The Collection Season 24 blu-ray box set, which includes an optional extended cut of all three episodes.
-This serial was also released as part of the Doctor Who DVD Files in issue 62 on 18 May 2011.